bytetrail/vaux/vaux-client/README.md

 ignored by the MQTT client when auto-ack is enabled.

 ### QoS-2 Flow
+The flow of QoS-2 control packets is shown in the diagrams below.
+The MQTT client manages the flow of QoS-2 control packets between the client and the broker when the application client send or receives a PUBLISH control packet with QoS-2.

+#### Client Initiated PUBLISH

-The flow of QoS-2 control packets is shown in the diagram below.
-The MQTT client manages the flow of QoS-2 control packets between the client and the broker when the application client send a PUBLISH control packet with QoS-2.
-The client will send the PUBLISH control packet to the broker and wait for the PUBREC control packet.
-The client will then send the PUBREL control packet to the broker and wait for the PUBCOMP control packet.
+The MQTT client will send the PUBLISH control packet to the broker and wait for the PUBREC control packet.
+The MQTT client will then send the PUBREL control packet to the broker once the PUBREC has been received and wait for the PUBCOMP control packet.

  ![QOS-2](/images/qos2flow.svg)

+ #### Broker Initiated PUBLISH

 The MQTT client and session state will manage unacknowledged QoS-2 control packets and resend the control packets as necessary on a session reconnect with the clean start flag